 library(gridExtra)

-I will want to use the default database available in R for demonstration purposes in this coding example.
-Hence, I provide a glimpse of that dataset by showing its top entries.
+I will use a default dataset available in R for demonstration purposes in this coding example.
+The dataset that I will use is a dataset named “crime”.
+It contains spatial crime data.
+I provide a glimpse of the header of the dataset below.

 head(crime)